Larry A. SilversteinChairman

 He is a member of both the American Institute and the New York State Society of Certified Public Accountants.
 He is also a member of the finance committee of a not-for-profit organization, and has served on various tax committees.

 Mr. Knipe began his career at Battle Fowler LLP and he continued at Paul Hastings LLP after that firm acquired Battle Fowler.
-He is a graduate of the Pennsylvania State University and the Widener University School of Law.
+He is a graduate of the Pennsylvania State University and Delaware Law School.

 Jeremy MossExecutive Vice President

 Jeremy Moss is Executive Vice President and Director of Leasing for Silverstein Properties.
-He oversees leasing at 2, 3 and 4 World Trade Center, as well as other commercial buildings in the Silverstein Properties portfolio.
-Since joining Silverstein in 2008, Jeremy has completed 350,000 square feet of office leases at 7 World Trade Center bringing the building to 100% occupancy.
+He oversees leasing for Silverstein Properties’ entire commercial portfolio, which includes 2, 3, 4 and 7 World Trade Center, 120 Broadway, 120 Wall Street, 1177 Avenue of the Americas, 529 5th Avenue and the recently acquired Philadelphia trophy building, 1735 Market Street.
+Since joining Silverstein in 2008, Jeremy has completed over 6 million square feet of leases - bringing both 4 WTC and 7 WTC to 100% occupancy, and 3 World Trade Center to 80% occupancy.

 Prior to joining Silverstein Properties, Jeremy was a Vice President for Commercial Development and Leasing at Forest City Ratner Companies in New York City where he managed the leasing of Forest City's 6 million square foot office portfolio.
 During his eight years at Forest City, Jeremy worked on 2 million square feet of commercial office leasing transactions and was involved in the development and leasing of 4 office buildings including the New York Times Building.